emqx/neuron-docs/en_US/configuration/south-devices/neuhub/neuhub.md

 ## Address Format
 The address format varies by node type.
 Refer to the corresponding device documentation for details.

-## NEURON HUB Windows Program
+## NeuronHUB Windows Program
 Due to platform limitations of some protocols, an intermediate conversion program is required.
-The NEURON HUB program serves this purpose.
+The NeuronHUB program serves this purpose.
 Contact support to obtain the installation package.

 ### Installation
 Double-click to install.
 It is recommended not to install on the system drive to avoid permission issues when modifying configuration files.
 The program starts automatically by default.